rouyng/sendafd/TEMPLATES.md

 #### afd.Section.Subsection.raw_subsection
 Raw text of the section, including any header.

+#### afd.header
+Section object that duplicated the first section in afd.sections

+#### afd.footer
+Section object that duplicated the last section in afd.sections

 ## Template locations
 sendAFD searches for templates in the `templates` subdirectory.
 Any custom templates you wish to use should be located here.